List of submarines of Submarine Force Command: Fourth generation

-In 1969 a contract was signed in West Germany for two Type 209 submarines.
-The ships were of the 56 m/1,100-ton sub-type; they were built in parts by Howaldtswerke at Kiel and delivered to Tandanor shipyard in Buenos Aires where final assembly was completed in 1973.
-The vessels were commissioned in 1974, but only San Luis (S-32) was in service during the 1982 Falklands War.
-She reported two encounters with Royal Navy ships but without scoring hits due to problems with her torpedo's firing system.
+In 1969 a contract was signed in West Germany for two Type 209 submarines, of the 56 m/1,200-ton sub-type.
+The vessels were built in parts by Howaldtswerke at Kiel and delivered to Tandanor shipyard in Buenos Aires where final assembly was completed in 1973; they were commissioned in 1974.
+During the 1982 Falklands War only San Luis (S-32) was in service; she reported two encounters with Royal Navy ships but without scoring hits due to problems with her torpedo's firing system.
 The threat posed by San Luis, however, forced the Royal Navy to give up recovery efforts of two Sea King helicopters which had ditched at sea on 12 May and 18 May 1982 respectively.
 Both aircraft were eventually destroyed by naval gunfire.
 She also tied up a considerable number of British naval assets deployed to counter her presence.
 There was an attempt to deploy Salta to the Falklands area at the end of May, but excessive noise and problems with the torpedo firing system similar to those found on San Luis prevented her operational use.
 San Luis was struck from the Navy in 1997 after an incomplete overhaul, whilst Salta (S-31) was still in service as of 2017.
 As of 2020 Salta was reported to be incapable of navigation.

 Fifth generation

 As part of a major fleet renovation plan which included the MEKO frigates classes, a contract was signed in 1977 with West Germany's Nordseewerke for six TR-1700-class submarines, the last four of them to be built in Argentina.
 The Argentine Navy sponsored the development of the CAREM nuclear reactor to be installed on these submarines, but for political reasons the whole program was cancelled and only the two German units were delivered.
-These ships were at the time the largest submarines built in Germany since World War II and are among the fastest diesel-electric submarines in the world.
+These boats were at the time the largest submarines built in Germany since World War II and were among the fastest diesel-electric submarines in the world.